I tried building an LLM usage-based switching environment with NVIDIA LLM Router (Basics Edition)

 Introduction

-Model usage fees have increased significantly over the past few months...
-Claude Opus 4.8 output is $25 per 1M tokens, and GPT-5.5 and Gemini 3.1 Pro have come to the same price range.
-For individual use, it can be absorbed within a Claude Code or Codex subscription, but when scaling within an organization, "all Opus" becomes a tough conversation for monthly budgets.
+Model usage fees have been rising sharply over the past few months...
+Claude Opus 4.8 output is $25 per 1M tokens, and GPT-5.5 and Gemini 3.1 Pro have lined up in the same price range.
+For personal use, it's manageable within a Claude Code or Codex subscription, but when scaling across an organization, "all Opus" starts putting serious pressure on the monthly budget.

-That's where an LLM Router comes in handy — a mechanism that automatically switches models based on the content of the question.
-While there are features like OpenRouter's Auto Router, this time I tried running NVIDIA LLM Router v3, which you can build yourself, on a DGX Spark.
+That's where LLM Router comes in—a mechanism that automatically switches models based on the content of a question.
+There's functionality like OpenRouter's Auto Router, but this time I tried running NVIDIA LLM Router v3, which you can build yourself, on a DGX Spark.
 The scope of this article covers not just cloud models via API, but also routing that mixes in local LLMs running on the DGX Spark into the same pool.

-Background: Why Mixing Models Has Become a Realistic Option
+Background: Why Mixing Models Has Become a Realistic Conversation

 For light personal use, you can squeeze it into a subscription for a few thousand yen.
-However, once you start regularly using Claude Code or Codex for work, that's no longer feasible.
-With just 1 user at 300 requests per day and an average output of 1,500 tokens, that's 6,600 requests per month — nearly $250/month with all Opus 4.8.
-That's right around where the Claude Code Max ($200/month) ceiling gets exceeded.
+But once you start using Claude Code or Codex regularly for work, that stops being the case.
+With just 1 user making 300 requests per day at an average output of 1,500 tokens, that's 6,600 requests per month—coming in just under $250/month for all Opus 4.8.
+That's right around where you'd exceed the Claude Code Max ($200/month) ceiling.

-Scale this to a team of 5 where each person is running agents continuously, and you're up another level.
-I've laid out estimates assuming 5 people × 33,000 requests/month × average output of 1,500 tokens per person (totaling 165,000 requests/month).
+Scale that up to a team of 5 where each person is running agents continuously, and it jumps another order of magnitude.
+Here's a rough estimate assuming 5 people × 33,000 requests/month × average output 1,500 tokens (165,000 requests/month total).

 All Opus 4.8 output $25 / 1M ~$6,200